themboutidem/my-recipes/README.md

 # my-recipes
-This is a Website containig the weirdest of recipes.
+This is a Website containig the most awesome recipes from Mboutidem.

-Feel free to scroll at your disgust
+Feel free to suf at your disgust